fperez/fernandoperez.org/code/indefero_dreamhost.md

 I wanted to have a way of hosting my own Git repositories and projects for collaboration with colleagues.
 While I already use [github](http://github.com/fperez) for open source projects, I wanted an easy solution for private collaboration.
-For this type of work I don\'t need all the bells and whistles of Github, my requirements are pretty
+For this type of work I don't need all the bells and whistles of Github, my requirements are pretty
 simple: